MiguelOteo/Telemedicine-Doctor-Desktop-App/README.md

 ## 3. Project Set-Up and compilation

+### Project Set-Up

 #### On Eclipse
 The repository constains the .classpath file from Eclipse IDE, this project should build itself when opened with this IDE without any additional steps.

 #### On other IDEs
 There could be problems with the structure of the project when opened from a different IDE, you might need to stablish the structure of the project manually.

+### Porject compilation

+The pom.xml file is design to compile the project into a fat-jar constaining all the dependencies needed for the project to work, remember that the project will only run on Java 11 or newer.

 -------------------------------